TheFifthRider/simply-roleplaying-webapp/docs/gameplay/basic_actions.md

 ## 🔍 Get Answers

-If you're trying to **answers to questions**, whether it's by researching an ancient ritual, investigating a crime scene, or getting answers out of a particularly slippery individual, make a [test](../gameplay/tests.md) of the appropriate attribute and then ask the GM some questions.
+If you're trying to **answers to questions**, whether it's by researching an ancient ritual, investigating a crime scene, or getting answers out of a particularly slippery individual, make a [test](../gameplay/tests.md) of the appropriate attribute and then ask the GM (or the other player, if you're targeting a PC) some questions.

 When you make a test to **find answers to questions**, if you...